swetha1654/hockeypuck/README.md

 # Hockeypuck

 Hockeypuck is an OpenPGP public keyserver.

+## Releases

+Hockeypuck uses semantic versioning and should always be installed from the latest release tag (or branch) for production use.
+If you wish to configure SKS peering, you should ensure that all peers are using the same minor version.
+Hockeypuck is not guaranteed to sync successfully between different minor versions.

+The current release branch is 2.2

 # Quick start with docker-compose (for testing)

 A quick and easy way to run Hockeypuck locally is with `docker-compose`.
 First, obtain a keydump from an existing server.
-A partial list of dump sources can be found at https://github.com/SKS-Keyserver/sks-keyserver/wiki/KeydumpSources .
+A partial list of dump sources can be found in `contrib/data-sources.md`.
 Unpack the `*.gpg` files from the dump under `contrib/docker-compose/devel/keydump/`, then:

     cd contrib/docker-compose/devel